We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Palladium is 30 times rarer than gold and as demand for this material continues to rise, so do its prices.

-The cost of palladium has been on the rise since 2016, hitting an astonishing high of US$2,714 per ounce in February 2020.
-For comparison, gold was trading at US$1,575.95 per ounce at that time.
+The cost of palladium has been on the rise since 2016, hitting an astonishing high of over US$3,000 per ounce in May 2021.

 Why is palladium on the rise?
 In short: demand.
 Anytime the demand for a commodity outpaces its supply, the price of that commodity rises.
 And palladium supplies have been unable to meet global demand since 2012.